 Just like other businesses, media is also a business industry.
-The mainstream media and the economy are focused too much on growth, rather than development.
+The mainstream media, just like the overall economy, focuses on growth, rather than development.
 Professor Edward D. Hess from the Darden Business School at the University of Virginia produced a class on entrepreneurship called “Grow to Greatness” on the popular Massive Open Online Course (MOOC) platform, Coursera.

 The pandemic has taken our growth out of the economic equation, and we immediately fell into a recession.
-It shows how vulnerable our economies are to growth.
-Politicians and economists discuss the return to the new normal, meaning when the growth is back or exceeds its pre-pandemic track.
+It shows how fragile our economies are when the growth mechanisms stop.
+Politicians and economists discuss the return to the new normal, meaning when the growth is back or exceeds its pre-pandemic level.
 The holy metric for mainstream economists is the GDP (Gross Domestic Product).

 As a society, we need to understand and question the merits of infinite growth.
 This focus on growth affects how we operate businesses (workplaces).
-Our workplaces become areas of stress once we do not achieve these growth targets, regardless of the cause of the failure.
+Our workplaces become areas of stress once we do not achieve these growth targets, regardless of the cause of the failure, be it internal (e.g. poor management) or external (e.g. natural disaster).
 It also dictates the research and development projects we focus on as society, not always in the best interests of our overall well-being.

 In the world of media, where most of us get information about others and the world, the temptation to fall prey to technologies that exploit human attention is too great to resist.
 I refer to these tactics as “black holes.”